 Against the backdrop of limited resources and insecurities over funding, it has continued to be difficult to plan or develop services.
 We continue to effectively manage resources to ensure maximum benefit for services while remaining within budget.
-This prudent approach has resulted in a surplus which takes unrestricted reserves to £112,419.
+Although we had a net deficit of £34,647 during the year we still have an unrestricted reserves to £77,772.
 The unrestricted reserves are just under 6 months running costs, which is within the reserves policy approved by the Directors to meet circumstances of loss of funding or other risks to the organisation.